freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Sacrifice and redemption
 A character gives up something valuable or risks themselves to redeem past mistakes or help others.
 E.g., “The Shawshank Redemption”.
 Redemption through enduring sacrifice and perseverance.
 ###### Power and corruption
 Characters struggle for power, sometimes losing their values and integrity in the process.
+E.g., “There will be blood”.
+A man’s ruthless ambition for oil wealth corrodes his humanity and personal relationships.
 ###### Good versus evil
 Characters and stories centered around a clear battle between good and evil forces, values, or choices.
 E.g., “Star Wars”.
 Iconic struggle between Jedi (good) and Sith (evil).